-Instead of using an estate agent, it’s possible to sell your house for cash up-front.
+Instead of using an estate agent, it’s possible to sell your house fast for cash up-front.

 Property Solvers is a specialist home buying company that can help you to complete a sale quickly, removing any chain and allowing you greater freedom as a result.

 By following this route as a seller, you’ll be able to benefit from:

 - Fast exchanges, some taking as few as 7 days;

 - No estate agency or legal fees to pay;

 - An expert service that guarantees speed and efficiency;

 - A better and more secure way of selling tenanted and inherited property;

 - Extensive experience of helping people with mortgage arrears (and stopping repossession).

 When selling your house for cash, you won’t need to rely on a buyer, solicitor or estate agent, which means you have far greater control over the speed of the transaction.